 OUR COMMITMENT TO EQUITY

-This is a seasonal exchange program that is located at Camp Orkila on beautiful Orcas Island, WA.
+This is a seasonal exchange program that is located at Camp Colman on the beautiful Key Peninsula in Longbranch, WA.
 International Cabin Staff ensure the supervision and safety of campers at all times.
 International Cabin Staff fill a variety of roles to support the operations of camp.

 - Membership to the YMCA of Greater Seattle

 Supervises a group of campers.
 Ensures that all campers are accounted for and safe at all times.
 Facilitates program activities that are developmentally appropriate, and which promote camper skill and character development.
 Leads and assists with facilitation of all-camp special events.
 Provides leadership and supervision to any developing teen leaders placed with the group.
 Maintains high standards of housekeeping including bathrooms, cabins and main lodge.
 Assists in keeping all program equipment in working condition and available.
 Assists in maintaining all program areas in a safe and orderly condition.
 Communicates personal or camper needs to supervisor in a timely manner.
 Attends staff meetings and trainings.
 Maintains relevant American Camping Association standards.
 Follows YMCA policies and procedures, including those related to medical and disciplinary situations, child abuse prevention and emergencies.
 Other duties as assigned.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 This job operates in a residential camp, both inside and outdoors.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.